ianmah/ianmah/README.md

 I'm Ian!
 I love building things and experimenting with new tech.
 Mainly experienced with frontend/web dev, but am interested in fullstack and everything else.

 - 📚 Studying Computer Science at the University of British Columbia
-- 💼 Currently looking for internships
+- 💼 Currently interning @ Tesla
 - 😄 Pronouns: He/Him/His
 - 🏢 Previously: Software Developer Co-op at Hootsuite